 So what does this have to do with decorative coffee tables?

-I’m not sure how many engraved sawmill blades I made before putting two and two together and realizing I could use heat-colored steel engravings for decorating coffee table tops.
+I’m not sure how many engraved sawmill blades I made before realizing I could use heat-colored steel engravings for decorating coffee table tops.

 My first decorative table’s design was ‘Early Risers,’ a heat-colored steel engraving depicting a farmer plowing with his horse and dog in the early morning moonlight.